Updated November 5, 2019

 Ocean Pointe Park and Pier

 Continue walking south passing the luxury high rises in the South of Fifth neighborhood until you hit Ocean Pointe Park and the man-made canal known as Government Cut.
 One of the most impressive sights in South Beach is a close-up view of the massive cruise ships traveling through this canal to the open sea.
-These are truly stunning views on your South Beach self-guided walk.
+These are truly stunning views on your Miami Beach walk.

 On the left is Ocean Pointe Pier extending out on the ocean.
 Here people come to fish.
 The pelicans and seagulls eye them with anticipation of a possible meal.

 Next on your South Beach, Miami Beach walk is a newly landscaped path through Ocean Pointe Park of Miami, Florida.
 Take this road through the park and onto the marina with yachts the size of ballrooms.
 On your right, you’ll pass luxury condos some of which have sold upwards of $40 million.